Man shot in the chest in New Haven dies

 Five months after a deadly hit-and-run on the Arrigoni Bridge in Portland, police have arrested a suspect.More >

-A Hartford police officer was hurt by a suspect she was trying to apprehend as part of a domestic violence call and crash.More >
+A Hartford police officer was hurt by a suspect who she was trying to apprehend as part of a domestic violence call and crash Tuesday night.More >

-A Hartford police officer was hurt by a suspect she was trying to apprehend as part of a domestic violence call and crash.More >
+A Hartford police officer was hurt by a suspect who she was trying to apprehend as part of a domestic violence call and crash Tuesday night.More >

 Ansonia police arrested a man who they say robbed a bank, drove to Taylor Swift’s house, and threw money over the fence.More >